 Start your explorations in Le Panier for an intriguing glimpse of old Marseille and traditional culture.
 As you meander through narrow streets, you’ll find ateliers, terraced houses and bustling restaurants in charming squares.
 Nearby is Marseille Cathedral and the Museum of European and Mediterranean Civilisations (MUCEM).

 The poster child of the city, Notre Dame de la Garde, perches atop a hill with panoramic views across the city and a majestic mosaic interior.
-On a sunny day, take a boat ride over to Calanques and hike to stunning beaches.
+On a sunny day, take a boat ride over to the Calanques National Park and hike to stunning beaches.
 For fresh seafood and a fun atmosphere, head to the Vieux Port at sunset for views over the marina.

 - Best Places to Stay in Marseille